AUMSA/2020-MSA-content/AI & Advanced Analytics/MINIST demo using Machine Learning Studio designer tool/README.md

 ![img02](img/img02.png)

 ## Demo Experiment
 1. In this tutorial we will be running a demo experiment of predicting the handwritten numbers using Machine Learning Model.
-For this experiment we will be utilising the pre-defined data set available in Machine Learning studio under sample datasets
+For this experiment we will be utilising the pre-defined data set available in Machine Learning studio under sample datasets.
 ![img03](img/img03.png)

-2. From the drop-down list of **Samples** choose **MNIST Train 60K 28x28 dense**, click on the dataset and drag it on to the workspace in the centre, similarly choose **MNIST Test 10K 28x28 dense** and drag it on to the workspace .
+2. From the drop-down list of **Samples** choose **MNIST Train 60K 28x28 dense**, click on the dataset and drag it on to the workspace in the centre, similarly choose **MNIST Test 10K 28x28 dense** and drag it on to the workspace.
 ![img04](img/img04.png)

 3. Azure Machine Learning studio has several in-built functions that are used to perform pre-processing actions on the dataset itself which is discussed in the later section of the document.
 Now from left panel Choose from the in-built Machine Learning algorithms available under **Machine Learning** tab select Multiclass Neural Network and drag it on to workspace.
 In the same left panel search for **Train model** and drag into on to workspace.
 Similarly drag in **Score Model** and **Evaluate Model**.